CAE Simulations for Valve Design Optimization

 The SimScale Community gives you access to completed public simulation projects

 An open globe valve should operate with the least amount of pressure loss possible.
 At the same time, the mechanism to open and close the valve and the manufacturing process impose constraints on the design.
-In this project a fluid flow analysis was used to minimize the pressure loss through a globe valve in its design phase.
+In this project, fluid flow analysis was used to minimize the pressure loss through a globe valve in its design phase.

 I loved the fact that I could do what I need to do in a browser.
 I started working without installing any software.
 Using any computer I could upload the model and start the analysis.
 That was the big “wow” moment.